iyioio/common/packages/convo-lang/README.md

     // The convo property of the Conversation object will be updated with the answer from the LLM console.log(convo.convo)

     // You can get a flatted view of the conversation by calling flattenAsync.
-The flattend version
+The flatted version
-    // of the conversation contains messages with all templates populated and is suiteable to be
+    // of the conversation contains messages with all templates populated and is suitable to be
     // used to render a view of the conversation to the user. const flat=await convo.flattenAsync();
     console.log('flat',flat.messages);